e-heller/fastavro/README.md

 $ python setup.py build_ext -i
 ```

-Currently, you can just enter `make` to do all of the above:
+Currently, you can also just enter `make` to do all of the above:
 ```bash
 $ make
 ```